confetti-framework/docs/providers.md

 ### The Boot Method

-So, what if we need to register a [~~view composer~~](/docs/{{version}}/views#view-composers) within our service provider?
-This should be done within the `Boot` method. **This method is called after all other service providers have been registered**, meaning you have access to all other services that have been registered by the framework:
+The `Boot` method is called after all other service providers have been registered, meaning you have access to all other services that have been registered by the framework:

-    package providers

-    import (
-        "github.com/lanvard/foundation"
-        "github.com/lanvard/view"
-        user_repository "lanvard/app/repository/user"
-    )

-    type ComposerServiceProvider struct{}
+    type DataDog struct{}

-    // Register any application services.
-    func (r ComposerServiceProvider) Boot(container inter.Container) inter.Container {
+    func (d DataDog) Boot(container inter.Container) inter.Container {

-        view.Composer("all_users", func() {
-            return user_repository.AllUsers()
-        })
+        _, err := statsd.New("127.0.0.1:8125")
+        if err != nil {
+            panic(err)
+        }

-        return app
+        return container
     }

 #### Boot Method Dependency Injection